 This is the premiere tool for creating and editing images, making it the obvious choice for our in-house design and video teams.

 Remember all those GIFs we hilariously sprinkle into our blog posts?
-99 percent of the time they come from GIPHY.
+Yeah, they come from GIPHY 99% of the time.
 It’s a free online library of every GIF imaginable.
-You simply search the website for the GIF you’re looking for, and when you find the winning one you can simply drag and drop.
+You simply search the website for the GIF you’re looking for, and when you find the winning one, you can simply drag and drop.

 (On a somewhat related note: No one really knows the truth so I say pronounce GIF however makes you happy.)